Quantum Natural Language Processing on Near-Term Quantum Computers: Diagram Rewriting

 In a more general scenario, a pregroup grammatical parsing might: (i) involve cups/expansions as well as caps/contractions; (ii) result in a cyclic graph.
 The presence of cups/expansions is a non-issue when it comes to semantics in compact closed symmetric monoidal categories: thanks to the existence of symmetry isomorphisms, all cup will be cancelled out by caps in the target category.
 The case of cyclic graphs requires more careful handling.
 For example, consider the following odd parsing:

 In the presence of cycles, distance from the root is no longer a well-defined notion and it may not be possible to re-arrange the diagram as to form a bipartite graph.
-Given any partition of words into two linearly ordered classes---a ``pseudo-bipartite'' drawing, let's call it---each edge between words of same class can be ``dragged'' to the other side as if it were a word, increasing the circuit width by two wires.
+Given any partition of words into two linearly ordered classes---a ``pseudo-bipartite'' drawing, so to speak---each edge between words of same class can be ``dragged'' to the other side as if it were a word, increasing the circuit width by two wires.
+In other words, states can be turned into effects by transposing a state into an effect and vice versa; transposition graphically amounts to performing an 180 degree \emph{rotation}.
+Such transpositions introduce wire crossings, of course.
 This can be seen in the following re-arrangement for the odd parsing above:

 In this more general scenario, a cost function is required by the \texttt{bigraph} method to establish a trade-off between minimising the number of crossings and minimising the number of intra-class edges in a ``pseudo-bipartite'' drawing of the diagram.